-Lionel Orchard teaches public policy and political theory at both graduate and undergraduate levels, and researches and writes on issues in public policy, politics and political theory.
+Lionel Orchard taught public policy and political theory at both graduate and undergraduate levels at Flinders University.
+He writes on issues in public policy, politics and political theory.
 His areas of specialisation include housing policy and urban policy.
 He is co-editor of Australian Public Policy: Progressive Ideas in the Neoliberal Ascendency (with Chris Miller, Policy Press, 2014) and co-author of Public Goods, Public Enterprise, Public Choice: Theoretical Foundations of the Contemporary Attack on Government (with Hugh Stretton, Macmillan, 1994).
-He has served in a number of senior administrative roles at Flinders, most recently as Head, School of Political and International Studies.
+He served in a number of senior administrative roles at Flinders including as Head of the then School of Political and International Studies.

 You consent to the use of our cookies if you proceed.